 Conducting a Result-Based Management Workshop played a crucial role in advancing the formulation of a results-driven monitoring and evaluation framework for NAPWPS 2023-2033.
-Simultaneously, it strengthened the capabilities of the NSCWPS Technical Working Group, enriching their skills in monitoring, evaluation, accountability, and learning (MEAL) practices.
-The workshop not only provided participants with a structured process for creating a roadmap to develop the Monitoring and Evaluation (M&E) Framework for NAPWPS but also underscored the importance of clarifying roles within the M&E Technical Working Group before initiating the framework development to avoid last-minute revisions.
+Simultaneously, it strengthened the capabilities of the NSCWPS TWG, enriching their skills in MEAL practices.
+The workshop not only provided participants with a structured process for creating a roadmap to develop the M&E Framework for NAPWPS but also underscored the importance of clarifying roles within the M&E TWG before initiating the framework development to avoid lastminute revisions.
 Aligning the M&E framework with government policies and engaging NEDA and PCW M&E teams in formulating key performance indicators for NAPWPS emerged as crucial steps.
 The workshop highlighted the substantial workload ahead and emphasized the need to establish an M&E team within OPAPRU to effectively lead the implementation of NAPWPS over the next decade.